 Vision

-At Rushall Primary, it is our vision that mathematics should be interconnected, cross curricular and creative.
+At Rushall Primary we use a mastery approach to the teaching of mathematics.
+It is our intent that mathematics should be interconnected, cross curricular and creative.
 We want our children to experience and see mathematics as relevant in real life and the wider world.
 The teaching and learning of mathematics should be fun, engaging and meaningful.
 A high quality, connected and creative experience will develop our children’s ability to think, reason and work mathematically.
 In small and coherent steps, we will provide them with the skills, knowledge and tools to apply their understanding across a range of topics and in a variety of ways throughout their school life and beyond.
+We strive to equip all children with the skills and confidence to solve a range of problems through fluency with numbers and mathematical reasoning.

-Mathematics Lead: Miss Emma Hawtin
+Mathematics Lead and Mastery Specialist: Miss Emma Hawtin

 A Mastery Approach